boostorg/redis/README.md

 ```

 Responses that contain nested aggregates or heterogeneous data
-types will be given special treatment later in \ref gen-case.
+types will be given special treatment later in @ref the-general-case.
 As
 of this writing, not all RESP3 types are used by the Redis server,
 which means in practice users will be concerned with a reduced
 subset of the RESP3 specification.